grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - The series must already exist before exemplars can be appended, as we do not create new series upon ingesting exemplars.
 The series will be created when a sample from it is ingested.

-### err-mimir-store-consistency-check-failed
+### err-fire-store-consistency-check-failed

 This error occurs when the querier is unable to fetch some of the expected blocks after multiple retries and connections to different store-gateways.
 The query fails because some blocks are missing in the queried store-gateways.

 How it **works**:

-- Mimir has been designed to guarantee query results correctness and never return partial query results.
+- Fire has been designed to guarantee query results correctness and never return partial query results.
 Either a query succeeds returning fully consistent results or it fails.
 - Queriers, and rulers running with the "internal" evaluation mode, run a consistency check to ensure all expected blocks have been queried from the long-term storage via the store-gateways.
 - If any expected block has not been queried via the store-gateways, then the query fails with this error.
 - See [Anatomy of a query request]({{< relref "../architecture/components/querier.md#anatomy-of-a-query-request" >}}) to learn more.